MochiLibraries/Mochi.PhysX/README.md

 [PhysX Visual Debugger](https://developer.nvidia.com/physx-visual-debugger) | Latest

 Visual Studio requires the "Desktop development with C++" and  ".NET desktop development" workloads to be installed.

-### Build Steps

-This process will be streamlined eventually.
-For now we're avoiding deviating too far from how PhysX is normally built.

-1. Ensure Git submodules are up-to-date with `git submodule update --init --recursive`
-2. Run `external/PhysX/physx/generate_projects.bat InfectedPhysX_win64`
-3. Open `external/PhysX/physx/compiler/InfectedPhysX_win64/PhysXSDK.sln` in Visual Studio
-4. Build the `INSTALL` project in the `checked` configuration for the `x64` platform
-5. Start the [PhysX Visual Debugger](https://developer.nvidia.com/physx-visual-debugger) (Optional, but you won't see the output otherwise.)
-6. Open `InfectedImGui.sln` and build/run `InfectedImGui.Sample`

-If you make any changes to the PhysX source code or change the branch it uses, you must re-generate the bindings using the instructions above.

-Additionally you may need to rebuild PhysX if you modify the binding generator.
-This is because there's a small native component to expose inline methods to C# that would not otherwise get exported by the C++ compiler.